 Highland Village residents can easily walk anywhere in the City on the Inland Trail System.
 The Inland Trail main spine is a 9.83 mile, multi-use trail network connecting virtually all areas of Highland Village.
 It is designed for walking, jogging, bicycling, and meanders throughout the City connecting neighborhoods, parks, schools, retail centers, and City offices.

 Highland Village’s population is educated and informed.
 Over 98% of the population are high school graduates, with 56% holding a Bachelor's Degree or higher.
 Additionally, 80% of the working population are employed in managerial, professional, or the technology industry exemplifying Highland Village’s upscale, educated workforce.

 Commercial development along the FM 407 and FM 2499 corridor make Highland Village the ultimate shopping destination.
-On the northeast corner is a regional shopping center, featuring a Walmart Supercenter designed specifically for Highland Village along with LA Fitness, DSW, TJ Maxx, Home Goods, and Applebee's among other restaurants.
-The northwest corner is a lifestyle center featuring an AMC IMAX Theater, Barnes and Noble, and Whole Foods along with upscale retail and dining all in a pedestrian friendly environment.
+On the northeast corner is a regional shopping center, featuring a Walmart Supercenter designed specifically for Highland Village along with LA Fitness, DSW, TJ Maxx, Home Goods, and Hillside Fine Grill among other restaurants.
+The northwest corner is a lifestyle center featuring an AMC IMAX Theater, and Whole Foods along with upscale retail and dining all in a pedestrian friendly environment.

 Further east on FM 407 is The Painted Tree Marketplace in the Highland Village Town Center.
 Painted Tree offers over 100 different, unique, quality shops under one roof.
-Salerno's Italian Restaurant, J's Hallmark, Rift to Reef, Peter's Pizzeria, and Floor Accents round out the center.
+Salerno's Italian Restaurant, J's Hallmark, Wingstop, and Floor Accents round out the center.

 Denton County Transportation Authority